FrancoPrussianwar.com

 Faced with the German blockade of Paris, the new French government called for the establishment of several large armies in France's provinces.
 These new bodies of troops were to march towards Paris and attack the Germans there from various directions at the same time.
 In addition, armed French civilians were to create a guerilla force —the so-called Francs-tireurs— for the purpose of attacking German support lines.

-Meat was rationed starting in Oct , and the prices rose so high that the poor faced the prospect of starvation .The animals in the Parisan Zoo were eaten .
+Meat was rationed starting in Oct , and the prices rose so high that the poor faced the prospect of starvation .The animals in the Parisian Zoo were eaten .

 The Bombardment of Paris